The THRIVE 2030 Workforce and Skills Working Group will identify new approaches to help Australia’s tourism industry build a highly skilled workforce.

 Members were selected for their industry expertise.
 They are based across Australia:

-- The Hon Martin Ferguson AM, former Tourism Minister and Reimagining the Visitor Economy Expert Panel Chair
+- The Hon Martin Ferguson AM, former Tourism Minister and Chair of Reimagining the Visitor Economy Expert Panel

 - John Hart OAM, Executive Chair, Australian Chamber – Tourism